pfrankov/obsidian-local-gpt/README.md

 - Fix spelling and grammar
 - Find action items in text
 - General help (just use selected text as a prompt for any purpose)
+- New System Prompt to create actions for your needs

 You can also add yours, share the best actions or get one [from the community](https://github.com/pfrankov/obsidian-local-gpt/discussions/2).